Real96/FRLGSwitchSeedFarmer/README.md

 If REPEAT_MODE is set to "FIXED", will repeat each seed attempt however many times this variable is set to.
 Ignored if REPEAT_MODE is set to "AUTO".

 ### OUTPUT_FILE_NAME
 Name of CSV file in which raw results will be stored.
 It will be saved in the same folder of the script/executable.
+Highly recommended that this contains details about version, language, sound & LR button options, and the seed button for your own sanity.

 ### PROCESSED_FILE_NAME
 Name of CSV file in which processed results will be stored.
 Processed results compress duplicate seed entries and provides a time estimate.
 It will be saved in the same folder of the script/executable.
+Highly recommended that this contains details about version, language, sound & LR button options, and the seed button for your own sanity.

 ### PROCESSED_TIME_UNIT
 Fraction of a GBA frame you want time estimates rounded to.
 A value of 2 would be rounding to the nearest half-frame.